tomhazledine/related-posts/complex-data/content/2017-05-29-podcasts-recommended-listening.md

     excerpt: To record a good podcast you need three essential pieces of equipment and a little bit of skill.
     summary:
-      - This is similar to what you've just read because it delves further into the podcasting sphere, which might appeal to tech savvy readers or those considering starting their own podcast after exploring the recommended podcasts in the first article.
+      - This is similar to what you've just read because it delves into the technical aspects of podcasting, offering useful information about equipment and recording techniques, that might be of interest to those who are avid podcast listeners or considering producing a podcast themselves.
     score: 0.8344174016170013
-  - relativePath: 2014-09-09-inspirational-web-people
+  - relativePath: 2021-01-17-adding-rss
-    permalink: /inspirational-web-people/
+    permalink: /adding-rss/
-    date: 2014-09-09
+    date: 2021-01-17
+    tags:
-    tags: articles
+      - articles
     categories:
-      - career
+      - code
-    title: Inspirational Web People
-    excerpt: Taking time to credit the members of the digital-community that have shaped my career is something I should do more often.
-Here's a few people I've found personally inspiring.
+    title: RSS in 2021 (yes, it's still a thing)
+    excerpt: Adding an RSS feed to an Eleventy site is (mostly) easy peasy.
     summary:
-      - This is similar to what you've just read because it highlights some of the personalities behind leading tech and business podcasts, giving readers a deeper understanding of the creators behind shows mentioned in the listed recommendations.
+      - This is similar to what you've just read because the author of the second post, being an appreciator of podcasts like the author of the first post, discusses the technology RSS that powers podcast sharing, adding an insightful perspective to the theme of podcast consumption.
-    score: 0.821068688709775
+    score: 0.7847551349890058

 ---